Issue(s): X-Force #12, X-Force #13, X-Force #14, X-Force #15

 ...but the real Domino gets free and saves him (also note Deadpool's dialogue, which is his most endearing quality, and there's no doubt that it's all Fabian Nicieza at this point).

 God knows how long she's been tied to a wall, but she's totally ready to join Cable in chasing Tolliver.
 But when they both wind up hanging off Tolliver's escaping helicopter, Cable tells Domino to drop off, and go find X-Force.
+Note that she has no idea what Cable means by that, which seems to confirm that the real Domino has never been seen with X-Force before.

 Cable causes the helicopter to explode, and then he has Professor bodyslide him away.
 But we see that Tolliver has been wearing a disguise.